 - Party information – The names and addresses of both parties should be printed on the form.

-- Labor – If additional painters will be used, are they to be paid hourly or a flat fee?
+- Labor – If additional painters will be used, will they be paid hourly or a flat fee?

 - Materials – How much paint will be used, and what will the cost be?

 - Preparation – Will the walls need to be stripped before painting can begin?
 If so, is that included in the cost?

 - Payment method – Some contractors prefer to be paid in installments to pay their workers or subcontractors.
 Installment payments should include a date or deadline.

 - Dispute resolution – Some states require binding arbitration or mediation instead of litigation for professional services.
 Parties may wish to consult an attorney before designing their own contract.